Accommodation for Undergraduates

 Third / Fourth Year

-Around a ten-minute walk away across Magdalen Bridge, Isis houses about 45 of our undergraduates, including a few in en-suite rooms.
-Right opposite the University Sports Complex, it is also close to the lively student area of Cowley Road.
-During the summer (July to September), it opens to the public as a hotel.
+Around a ten-minute walk away across Magdalen Bridge, the Guest House houses 43 undergraduates, with some en-suite rooms.
+There are kitchens and a common room and the building is opposite the University Sports Complex, it is also close to the lively student area of Cowley Road with the Oxford Blue Pub and Madhatters Jazz Club nearby.